Nom-nom-hub/flash-install/docs/docs/getting-started.md

 npm install -g @flash-install/cli
 ```

-This will make the `flash-install` and `flash-direct` commands available globally on your system.
+This will make the `flash-install`, `flash-direct`, and `flash-install-direct` commands available globally on your system.

+## CLI Interfaces

+flash-install provides two CLI interfaces:

+1. **Main CLI Interface** (`flash-install`): The primary interface with all core commands and features.
+2. **Direct CLI Interface** (`flash-direct` or `flash-install-direct`): A simplified interface with direct implementations of commands.

+The direct CLI interface is useful for:
+- Debugging issues with the main CLI
+- Running commands with minimal overhead
+- Accessing experimental features not yet available in the main CLI

+> **Note:** Some commands may behave slightly differently between the two interfaces.
+The main CLI interface is recommended for most users.

 ## Basic Usage